marcusgia2505/classsExGameInstructions/docs/030_Organize_games.rst

 Copy games
 ==========

 If you want to make a copy of a game (e.g. to create your own version of a ready-made game) click on the *view* or *edit* button.
-This takes you the Editing mode.
+This takes you the editing mode.
 In the top bar you can now click on the drop down menu *game* and then select *copy game*.
 This will create a coy of the game in your *general folder*.
 You can edit this copy and thus make your own version of any public game on classEx.

 Repository
 ==========